 Third, while this is not always the case, this sort of statement often acts as stand-in or space filler for typing anything at all interesting about yourself upfront.
 The implication being, "I've decided I'm not actually required to bother typing anything helpful or interesting about myself here, I'll just tell people who are curious to ask me themselves."

 What these "space fillers" seem to have failed to notice is that if you don't get the ball rolling by sharing some interesting things about yourself IN your profile itself, you've also failed to give them much of anything to ask ABOUT.
 Don't be too hopeful that large numbers of women will feel compelled to bother messaging to ask you to "tell them more" about an otherwise mostly unengaging profile.
 To generate the interest and curiosity that might provoke a response, you need to give them some ideas about what sort of things they might want to know more about IN your profile.
 Otherwise, you're unlikely to actually get TO the messaging stage.

 Very similar to the above, "I'll fill more in / edit this / update this later" in your freetext area(s).

-All the above difficulties still apply, but this one also seems to assume the same subscribers will visit and re-visit your profile on and on into the future, repeatedly checking for "updates."
+All the above difficulties still apply, but this one also seems to assume the same members will visit and re-visit your profile on and on into the future, repeatedly checking for "updates."
 While it's certainly possible some will, it's a much safer assumption that if your profile fails to pique a woman's interest the first time she views it, it's unlikely she'll be spending much if any time re-reading it later, "updates" or not.